Our research is editorially independent but we may earn a commission for purchases made through our links.

 Visitors are usually drawn to Devon because of its picturesque beaches on the north and south coasts as well as excellent surf breaks, but it offers a lot more than the sand and the sea.
 History buffs can explore Tintagel castle, a legendary birthplace of King Arthur, and the seat of the kings of Cornwall, while music lovers will find a myriad of festivals held here every year, like the St Ives Festival, Rock Oyster Festival and countless others.
 Feast on fine food made from the rich array of offerings right at Devon’s doorstep, like venison, lamb, pork, pheasant and seafood, along with outstanding local produce that can be found in the many farmers’ markets.
 The capital of Devon, Exeter, is an ideal place to base your stay, with close proximity to area beaches, an array of shops and fantastic street food from pulled pork wraps to spicy curries that can be sampled every Friday, Saturday and Sunday in the courtyard of the Guildhall Shopping Centre.

 Salisbury and nearby Stonehenge are must-visits on any trip to England.
 Located less than a two-hour drive from London, the city is one of the most historically important in the country.
 Its home to the Magna Carta, found at Salisbury Cathedral, which formed the basis of England’s laws for centuries.
 Built in the 13th century, the cathedral has the tallest spire in all of Britain at 404 feet high and it also boasts a mechanical clock dating from 1386.
-Just eight miles north of the city is Stonehenge, a legendary ancient stone circle made up of massive standing stones that was built over in several phases sometime between 3000 and 2200 BC – radiocarbon dating conducted in 2008 suggested that the first stones were raised between 2400 and 2200 BC, although another theory suggests they were raised at the site as early as 3000 BC.
+Just eight miles north of the city is Stonehenge, a legendary ancient stone circle made up of massive standing stones that were built over in several phases sometime between 3000 and 2200 BC – radiocarbon dating conducted in 2008 suggested that the first stones were raised between 2400 and 2200 BC, although another theory suggests they were raised at the site as early as 3000 BC.
 The 40-ton rocks were dragged through the desolate plain to Salisbury Hill – whether it was created as a religious temple, burial ground or astronomical clock has never been proven.

 The Lake District is renowned for having some of the finest scenery in England, with the greenest countryside and grandest views.
 Home to both William Wordsworth and Beatrix Potter no trip to the U.K. is really complete without a stop off here.
 In the summer, canoeing, windsurfing and sailing are all popular, and while you can take a dip to cool off after a long hike, the water is generally too cold to stay in for any length of time.
 Riding down the country lanes on a bike or taking a hike across the lush hills are popular activities any time the weather allows.
-In the fall, the beautiful autumn light makes it even more breathtaking, with the lakes surrounded by gold and ruby colored hills.
+In the fall, the beautiful autumn light makes it even more breathtaking, with the lakes surrounded by gold and ruby-colored hills.
 Of course, the weather here is also notoriously unpredictable, but that just offers the perfect excuse to duck into one of the area’s cozy pubs for a pint of local ale or cider.

 You’ll never get bored in this picturesque seaside city.
 Popular in all seasons, and often packed on a hot summer’s day, its waterfront is bursting with lively bars and eateries that are famous for traditional fish ‘n’ chips, while the pier features arcades, rides and lots of other attractions.
 Adjacent to the iconic pier is the world’s oldest aquarium, Sea Life Brighton.
 If you like to shop, head over to boho North Laine where you’ll discover offbeat designers and interesting flea markets among the more upscale restaurants and pubs.
 Don’t miss the Royal Pavilion, one of the most flamboyant royal residences on the planet.
 It was designed for the fun-loving prince regent, later George IV, who lived here with his mistress until 1827.
 The extravagant structure is a fantasy of minarets, Chinese motifs and turrets.